 Plus rocks don’t break down over time so they are not adding any nutrients back to the soil.
 And when you try to add fertilizer or compost, you have to move the rocks out of the way again.
 Save the rocks for other uses.

 For several years, I used black plastic mulch in my vegetable garden after I moved my garden to an area that was overrun by crabgrass.
 It worked great at suppressing the crabgrass.

-Usually, I get at least 2 years of use from each piece.
+Usually, I get at least 2 years of use from each piece of plastic.
 I actually got 5 years out of the plastic around my strawberries!
 I put down the new plastic in March of this year and by June it was already shredding.
 (And yes, it was the same thickness, just a different brand.)

-So I had to rip up the plastic (and pick up all the little pieces 😠).
+So I had to rip up the plastic (and pick up all the little pieces!!!).
 It is difficult to put plastic down around already established plants, so I decided to use newspaper and top it with pine bark mulch.

 But since the plastic was down for about 4 years, I haven’t seen much crabgrass in my garden.
 Going forward, this is what I plan to use.
 (However, if I create any new garden beds, I’ll be looking for my old brand of black plastic!)

-So choosing a type of mulch for your vegetable garden is really a matter of personal preference.
+So choosing the best type of mulch for your vegetable garden is really a matter of personal preference.
 It partly depends on cost and what you are able to locate in your area, as well as what you hope to accomplish by using the mulch.
 If you have any questions on what type of mulch to use, leave a comment below.

 - How to Start a Backyard Compost Pile

 - How to Use Black Plastic in Your Garden